 Chewy Chocolate Chunk Cookies for Rainy Days

-Adapted from Ed Kimber’s, The Boy Who Bakes
+Adapted from Edd Kimber’s, The Boy Who Bakes

-Ingredients – for 12 cookies (depending on how many of us are snuggled under the duvet, I usually split the dough and freeze half in preparation for the next rainy day)
+Ingredients – for 12 cookies (I usually split the dough and freeze half in preparation for the next rainy day)

 Butter, room temperature and cubed, 110g